Charles Henry Buckius Demuth (1883–1935)

 Although he studied and painted in Philadelphia, New York, Provincetown, Paris, and Bermuda, Demuth created most of his finished artworks in his Lancaster home where he worked in a second floor studio overlooking the garden.
 The garden was tended by his mother Augusta and was the source of inspiration for many of Demuth’s watercolor paintings, such as Pink Tulips and Daisies.
 Many of his most famous works, including My Egypt, were created in his Precisionist style, featuring emphasis of lines, planes and geometric forms often in representation of early 20th century buildings and structures.
 These Precisionist works were inspired by the architecture and landscape of the city of Lancaster and were completed in his home studio.

 Though Demuth experienced illness for much of his life, he completed more than 1000 works before he passed away in 1935 due to complications from diabetes.
-The Demuth Museum currently has more than 60 of these works in its permanent collection, primarily watercolors and works on paper, that are rotated on view.
-In addition to a permanent collection gallery and the artist’s studio, the museum features special exhibitions of local art, student works, and items from the Demuth Museum and Demuth Tobacco Shop archives.
-The Demuth Museum offers a unique experience of Demuth’s artistic life and groundbreaking works through its collections, exhibitions, and educational programs that explore Demuth’s legacy.
+The Demuth Museum of Art currently has more than 60 of these works in its permanent collection, primarily watercolors and works on paper, that are rotated on view.
+In addition to a permanent collection gallery and the artist’s studio, the museum features special exhibitions of local art, student works, and items from the Demuth Museum of Art and Demuth Tobacco Shop archives.
+The Demuth Museum of Art offers a unique experience of Demuth’s artistic life and groundbreaking works through its collections, exhibitions, and educational programs that explore Demuth’s legacy.